LearnersGuild/guide/Guiding-Principles/guidelines.md

-# General Guidelines & Strategies
+# General Playbooklines & Strategies

 Advice from ourselves to ourselves for when we forget